 Where we work

 Our approach involves partnerships with local community leaders, elders, and knowledge keepers.
-We do this to consider the unique qualities of each province and territory and cater all our educational programming for the topical or industry need of each group we work with across British Columbia, Alberta, Ontario, and Quebec.
+We do this to consider the unique qualities of each province and territory and cater all our educational programming for the topical or industry need of each group we work with across British Columbia, Alberta, Ontario, Quebec, and other parts of Canada.
 All our work is grounded in our mission and vision.

 For a list of our past and upcoming engagements, visit: https://ccrl-clrc.ca/our-engagements/.